From Ancient Civilisation to Modern Times

 Even after the Peloponnesian War, it maintained its influence through the Macedonian and Roman eras.
 In the 2nd century BCE, it became part of the Roman Empire as a province, followed by centuries under Byzantine rule.
 From the 3rd century CE onward, the region experienced repeated barbarian invasions, and during the Byzantine period, its political importance declined.

 The Ottoman occupation caused significant hardship in the region and lasted until the Greek War of Independence in 1821.
-Following liberation, Attica became part of the newly established Greek state.
+Following liberation, it became part of the newly established Greek state.
 In 1833, Athens was chosen as the capital of Greece, marking a new era of national development.

 Historical Cities and Geography